nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `mark INDEX-s`

 - Marks the student as present at the specified `INDEX-s`.
-- The `INDEX-s` refers to the index number shown in the Schedule panel (bottom right).
+- The `INDEX-s` refers to the index number shown in the Schedule list (bottom right).
 - The `INDEX-s` must be a positive integer. e.g., `1, 2, 3, ...`.

 <div markdown="span" class="alert alert-success">💡 **Tip:** If you want to unmark a student, you may do so via the `undo` command.
 </div>

 Example:
-- `mark 2` marks the 2nd student in the Schedule panel.
+- `mark 2` marks the 2nd student in the Schedule List.

 ![UiMark](images/UG-screenshots/UiMark.png)